hmz777/ZEC/ZEC.Framework/README.md

-# ECMDBST
+# ZEC (Work in progress)
-E-Commerce Monolithic Dockerized Blazor Server based Template.
+An E-Commerce Microservice based Dockerized Blazor Server boilerplate template.

 More documentation will come in the future...